 Employees should only have access to their own personal information.
 In addition, every change made by an employee using the system must require authorization.
 Managers should have limits set, based on relevancy to job needs.
 This way, only the most critical information is accessible.

-Educating Employees on Security Protocols
+Create and Educate Employees on Security Protocols

 One of the most common causes of internal security breaches is lax internal security protocols.
 If managers hand out passwords that allow employees to perform certain activities (especially late clock-ins and early clock-outs), it undermines the effectiveness of passwords as a security measure.

 To mitigate this issue, employees and managers should be trained to understand the reasons behind security measures as part of implementation training.
 They should also be held accountable for non-compliance with procedures.

 Security measures such as firewalls and security patches are only effective if they are up to date.
 Periodic maintenance should be scheduled to continually make sure that the system is secure and to make changes as needed.
 Hackers are always figuring out how to bypass security protocols, so it is necessary to stay one step ahead to protect your company.